americocunhajr/CEopt/README.md

 <img src="logo/Fig13-Example6.png" width="80%">
 </p>

+#### Note on Stochastic Nature of CEopt
+The CE method, which underpins the CEopt package, is inherently stochastic.
+This means that each run of the optimization process might follow a different trajectory towards the optimum due to the random sampling involved in the method.
+Therefore, it is entirely normal for repeated executions of the same optimization task to yield different paths or convergence profiles.
+Users are encouraged to consider multiple runs or adjust the `sigma0` parameter to manage the exploration-exploitation balance and potentially achieve more consistent results.

 ### Reproducibility
 The tutorials of **CEopt** package are fully reproducible.
 You can find a fully reproducible capsule of the simulations on <a href="https://codeocean.com/capsule/xxx" target="_blank">CodeOcean</a>.